-A Disability under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act is described as a mental or physical impairment substantially limiting a significant life activity.
-Examples of impairments that can significantly impact a significant life function are visual impairments and blindness, hearing impairment, and deafness, mobility impairment, learning disabilities, or systemic medical conditions.
+Under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, a disability is a mental or physical impairment substantially limiting a significant life activity.
+Examples of impairments that can significantly impact a significant life function are visual impairments and blindness, hearing impairment and deafness, mobility impairment, learning disabilities, or systemic medical conditions.
 Major life activities include caring for oneself, performing manual tasks, walking, seeing, hearing, breathing, learning, and working.
 Disabilities can be temporary or permanent.

-The definition of a disability and criteria for establishing eligibility for accommodations services under 504 and ADA for post-secondary institutions may differ from those implemented in the public school, rehabilitation programs, Social Security, Veterans Administration, or as covered under insurance policies.
+The definition of a disability and criteria for establishing eligibility for accommodations services under 504 and ADA for post-secondary institutions may differ from those implemented in the public schools, rehabilitation programs, Social Security, Veterans Administration, or as covered under insurance policies.